 DuBose Law Firm has experience with a number of employment and labor law issues including overtime pay claims under the Fair Labor Standards Act (FLSA), the Federal Employers Liability Act (FELA), the Longshore and Harbor Workers Compensation Act (LHWCA), and Jones Act claims.
+DuBose Law Firm is now handling overtime pay cases.
+If you have questions or feel your overtime wages are not properly calculated, contact our office for our free initial consultation.

 Overtime Pay – Fair Labor Standards Act (FLSA)